Severe Weather and Natural Disasters

 East Peoria Campus

-- Academic Building/Administrative Building: 1st floor restrooms, interior stair towers, hallways away from glass, interior rooms without windows or glass, Lecture Recital Hall
+- Academic Building/Administration Building: 1st floor restrooms, interior stair towers, hallways away from glass, interior rooms without windows or glass, Lecture Recital Hall

 - Technology Center: Leave the Technology Center area if possible and proceed to the 1st floor of the Academic Building, Lecture Recital Hall